CarsonRoscoe/NestJs-Playground/README.md

 Each can be method scoped by using the @UseX attribute on a controller/server Pipes can be param scoped, added to route parameters, by adding it to the @Body attribute via @Body(ValidationPipe)

+## Metadata

+Extra metadata can be set via the @SetMetadata decorator or by creating a custom decorator which implements SetMetadata.

+Metadata can be pulled in through building blocks during processing to get extra information, such as in our api-key Guard example below, where we use it to mark functions as @Public() who do NOT need to be validated by that guard.

+Metadata can be accessed by having the Reflector class injected in.
+Once again, see the api-key Guard example for injecting this reflector instance.

 ## Exception Filters

 The catch exception filters handles unhandled exceptions.
 By default, unhandled exceptions are displayed as a Error 500 with a default message.
 This is why we usually throw a HttpException.
 However, if something unexpected crashes, ExceptionFilters allow us control.

+When used as a decorator, it should be marked by the @Catch() decorator

 We can generate a filter via running the CLI: